 Chest CT is normally done at full inspiration.
 Aeration of the lungs during imaging provides the best views of the lung parenchyma, airways, and vasculature, and of abnormal findings such as masses, infiltrates, or fibrosis.

 In patients with suspected pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more in whom IV contrast agents cannot be used, MRI can sometimes identify large proximal emboli but usually is limited in this disorder.

 Advantages include absence of radiation exposure, excellent visualization of vascular structures, lack of artifact due to bone, and excellent soft-tissue contrast.

-Disadvantages include respiratory and cardiac motion, the time it takes to do the procedure, the expense of MRI, and the occasional presence of contraindications, which include implanted devices, certain metallic foreign bodies.
+Disadvantages include respiratory and cardiac motion, the time it takes to do the procedure, the expense of MRI, and the occasional presence of contraindications, which include many implanted devices and certain metallic foreign bodies.
 Gadolinium contrast may be harmful to the fetus, so use of contrast is usually avoided in pregnancy.

 Endobronchial ultrasonography (EBUS) is increasingly being used in conjunction with flexible fiberoptic bronchoscopy Bronchoscopy Bronchoscopy is the introduction of an endoscope into the airways.
 Flexible fiberoptic bronchoscopy (rather than rigid bronchoscopy) is used for virtually all diagnostic, and most therapeutic... read more to help localize masses and enlarged lymph nodes.
 Diagnostic yield of transbronchial lymph node aspiration is higher using EBUS than conventional unguided techniques.

 Nuclear scanning techniques used to image the chest include